microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap1.md

 ```

 ## Student Task 1: Add actions to overlap events
-1. starting with example 1, or your own similar code
+1. Starting with example 1, or your own similar code
-2. add additional code to the overlap event that has the person saying something (e.g. - "Good!")
+2. Add additional code to the overlap event that has the person saying something (e.g. - "Good!")
-3. Challenge: add another action to the overlap event that uses the other sprite.
+3. **Challenge:** add another action to the overlap event that uses the other sprite.

 ### ~hint